Tuhil926/myterminal/Assignment 2/README.txt

 	or, you can compile and run at the same time using: make run

-2) the commands implemented be myterminal:
+3) The commands implemented be myterminal:
 	I have implemented the following commands in my_terminal: myls
 	  myps